MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaPlayer.md

 </pages:BasePage>
 ```

-In this example, the `Maximum` property of the `Slider` is data-bound to the `Duration` property of the `MediaPlayer` and the [`Value`](xref:Xamarin.Forms.Slider.Value) property of the [`Slider`](xref:Xamarin.Forms.Slider) is data-bound to the `Position` property of the `MediaPlayer`.
+In this example, the `Maximum` property of the `Slider` is data-bound to the `Duration` property of the `MediaPlayer` and the [`Value`](xref:Microsoft.Maui.Controls.Slider.Value) property of the [`Slider`](xref:Microsoft.Maui.Controls.Slider) is data-bound to the `Position` property of the `MediaPlayer`.
 Therefore, dragging the `Slider` results in the media playback position changing:

 ![Screenshot of a MediaPlayer with a position bar, on iOS and Android.](mediaelement-images/custom-position-bar-large.png#lightbox)

-In addition, a [`DataTrigger`](xref:Xamarin.Forms.DataTrigger) object is used to disable the `Slider` when the media is buffering.
-For more information about data triggers, see [Xamarin.Forms Triggers](/dotnet/maui/fundamentals/triggers).
+In addition, a [`DataTrigger`](xref:Microsoft.Maui.Controls.DataTrigger) object is used to disable the `Slider` when the media is buffering.
+For more information about data triggers, see [.NET MAUI Triggers](/dotnet/maui/fundamentals/triggers).

 > [!NOTE]
-> On Android, the [`Slider`](xref:Xamarin.Forms.Slider) only has 1000 discrete steps, regardless of the `Minimum` and `Maximum` settings.
+> On Android, the [`Slider`](xref:Microsoft.Maui.Controls.Slider) only has 1000 discrete steps, regardless of the `Minimum` and `Maximum` settings.
 If the media length is greater than 1000 seconds, then two different `Position` values would correspond to the same `Value` of the `Slider`.
 This is why the code above checks that the new position and existing position are greater than one-hundredth of the overall duration.

 ## Understand MediaSource types